Sley530/CS-1103-UoPeople/README.md

 ## Topics Covered in Each Unit
 - UNIT 1: Exceptions, the switch statement, Analysis of Algorithms.
 - UNIT 2: Recursion and Linked Lists.
-- UNIT 3: ADTs, Stacks and Queues
+- UNIT 3: ADTs, Stacks and Queues.
 - UNIT 4: Recursive Descent Parsers and Generic Programming
 - UNIT 5: More Generic Programming
 - UNIT 6: Files and Networking; Advanced GUI Programming